 Two common terms you’ll hear associated with photography are soft and hard light.
 But what do those two terms mean?

-Today, we’ll discuss hard vs soft light, learn about the differences between the two, and show you examples of each.
+Today, we’ll discuss hard light against soft light, learn about the differences between the two, and show you examples of each.
 You’ll also learn how to create and use both types to your advantage.

-What’s the difference between hard and soft light?
+What’s the difference between hard light and soft light?
 Shadows!

 As you examine an image that appeals to you, don’t focus so much on the bright areas.
 Instead, pay attention to the shadows.
 How distinct are the shadows?
 Do they taper gradually from bright to dark or is the transition more abrupt?
 Do the shadows have tonality or are they simply all black?